Wikifab/SideSummary/Doc/Readme.md

 	{{#sidePageSummary: __TOC__ }}

+### add summary for a whole namespace

+It is possible to add summary for all pages of a namespace by setting the config var $wgSidePageSummaryNamespace in LocalSettings.php with the list of namespace ids to enable.
+Example :

+	$wgSidePageSummaryNamespace = [
+		NS_MAIN,
+		NS_PROJECT,
+	];

 ### Website map
 On the other hand, if you need a kind of map for your website you can use this summary.